yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 At the end of each month, your invoice is generated, the amount is charged automatically to the default credit card, and the invoice and receipt are emailed to the address on the billing profile.
 If you are using a payment method other than credit card, the invoice will be settled out of band.

-This section lists your active and past invoices, along with a summary of cloud usage.
+**Invoices** lists your active and past invoices, along with a running total of cloud usage for the current billing period.
+To review a specific invoice, select it in **Invoice History**.

 ### Active Invoice